MistyCommunity/Documentation/src/content/docs/reference/javascript-api.md

 Returns

 - Result (object) - An object containing depth information about the image matrix, with the following fields.
-In a local skill, data returned by this command must be passed into a callback function to be processed and made available for use in your skill.
+In an on-robot skill, data returned by this command must be passed into a callback function to be processed and made available for use in your skill.
 See ["Get" Data Callbacks](../../../docs/skills/local-skill-architecture/#-get-data-callbacks) for more information.
   - height (integer) - The height of the matrix.
   - image (array) - A matrix of size `height` x `width` containing individual values of type float.
 Each value is the distance in millimeters from the sensor for each pixel in the captured image.
 For example, if you point the sensor at a flat wall 2 meters away, most of the values in the matrix should be around 2000.
 Note that as the robot moves further away from a scene being viewed, each pixel value will represent a larger surface area.
 Conversely, if it moves closer, each pixel value will represent a smaller area.
   - width (integer) - The width of the matrix.